The Lone Pine by Nicolette Vajtay

 “Leave me be.
 Get on with your task,” he said, then closed his eyes in search of some relief.

 When she touched the blade to the edge of the broken pencil, the knife began to vibrate, and a gentle tingling tickled her fingers.
 Magic and joy and suspicion and awe and doubt and surprise all coursed through her mind at once.
 She thought she should have been afraid, but she was too excited.
-The teeth on the knife’s edge carved the lead with ease as if it sliced through a sweet summer peach, and razor-thin shavings of wood floated down into the boat like a cloud of butterflies.
+The teeth on the knife’s edge carved the lead with ease as if it sliced through a sweet summer peach.
+Razor-thin shavings of wood floated down into the boat like a cloud of butterflies.
 Michiko smiled, it must be the magic of the Samurai, she thought.
 At that moment, she accepted her grandfather’s story as truth, that the Great Yuudai had infused his Spirit into the dagger.
 It was he who carved the pencil, not her.

-Michiko’s concentration slipped away from the knife to the mound on her hand, to that soft place where her grandfather’s fingers rested, where rough calluses scratched at her skin.
+Michiko’s concentration slipped away from the knife to the mound on her hand, where rough calluses scratched at that soft place under her thumb.
 It made her wonder about the harsh labor his hands performed.
 When he caught her looking at him, he glanced away, uncomfortable in such an unguarded moment, and rested back again into the bow of the boat.
+On that day, after living in his home for over a year, her grandfather had touched her hand for the first time.